suprnation/cats-actors/README.md

 1. **Typed FSM**:

-- The FSM is fully typed and will receive messages of type `Request`, which is defined as:
+The FSM is fully typed and will receive messages of type `Request`, which is defined as:
   ```scala
   sealed trait Request
   case object Start extends Request
   case object Stop extends Request
   ```

-- The FSM does not reply to any messages, as highlighted by the `Response` type being `Unit`.
+The response type `List[Any]` is explained further below.

 2. **Timeout Mechanism**:

 - `context.setReceiveTimeout(5.seconds, Timeout)` is used to schedule a timeout.
 - When the timeout occurs, the user-defined `Timeout` message is sent to the user actor.

+3. **Replying FSM**:

+- The FSM may reply to a message based on its corresponding state transition.
+- The reply can be in the form of a returned response that fulfils the ask (`?`) pattern, similarly to any other actor in cats-actors (`ReturnResponse` reply type).
+- For compatibility with the original Akka implementation, the FSM can also reply by sending a message back to the original sender (`SendMessage` reply type).
+- The FSM can also do both, using the `BothMessageAndResponse` reply type.
+- Depending on its implementation, an FSM may not respond at all, or respond with a single, or multiple replies.
+This is modelled by the requirement for the response type to be monoidal.
+If no reply is defined, the identity element is returned or sent, otherwise any replies are combined together in one.
+This is the reason for the response type `List[Any]` used in the example above.
+- Replies can be defined per state, using the `replying` method with the appropriate reply type, with `SendMessage` as the default.
+A `returning` method is also provided as a default for the `ReturnResponse` type.
+Subsequent uses of these methods add further replies to the state, which are combined in the monoidal reponse type.

 ## Common Use-cases - Integrate with a messaging queue